Rachel & Paul’s home

 A new stair with laminated oak treads and open risers, supported on a screen of painted timber balusters, and an area of glazed flooring were added to allow natural light to filter from the upper ground floor to the lower and encourage views and connection between floors.

+On the upper ground floor there is a large living/play area and separate his and her studies.
 Inspired by the built-in bay window seats of Arts & Crafts houses designed by architect, Mackay Hugh Baillie Scott, a seat was added to the existing redundant, awkward bay window landing between the upper ground and first floors to create a place to pause, sit, read, and enjoy the sun and views of the triple height space.
+On the first floor, there are four bedrooms and part of one was used to create a larger family bathroom.

 Published

-• The Times, Bricks & Mortar, 27 March 2015
+The Times, Bricks & Mortar, 27 March 2015

-• Grand Designs Magazine, February 2015
+Grand Designs Magazine, February 2015

 Photography by Tom Cronin